George E. Shambaugh Jr.: Later career and legacy

 Remarkably, Shambaugh maintained an active medical practice until shortly before his death, reportedly continuing to see patients up to a week prior.
 Even as he approached advanced age, he advocated for retaining his operating privileges and remained engaged in developing treatments, including approaches to address hearing loss related to allergies and environmental factors.

 Honors

 Shambaugh held presidencies in several professional societies, including the Otosclerosis Study Group, the American Society of Ophthalmologic and Otolaryngologic Allergy, and the American Otological Society.
 He organized international workshops on otomicrosurgery, which brought together leading surgeons from around the world.
 He was awarded honorary doctorates from the University of Freiburg and the University of Bordeaux, as well as the Award of Merit from the American Otologic Society.

 Personal life

 Shambaugh married Marietta Susan Moss in 1927, with whom he had two children; the marriage ended in divorce in 1945.
-He later married Geneviève Krum in 1948; this union produced an adopted son, David, and the couple also had other children.
+He later married Geneviève Krum in 1948; this union produced an adopted son, David.
 His family life was interwoven with his professional pursuits, and several of his children followed in medical or related professional fields.